Cruz Street

 The primary HubSpot tables accessed included:

-“Absolutely,” Sean said.
+"Absolutely," Sean said when asked about transformations.
 He detailed how he created a joined table combining Contacts and Companies data to enhance visualization and simplify analysis.
-“This table includes key details like contact names, email, company name, industry, and lifecycle stage, making filtering and segmentation in QuickSight much easier,” he explained.
+"This table includes key details like contact names, email, company name, industry, and lifecycle stage, making filtering and segmentation in QuickSight much easier," he explained.

 The join was performed using the company ID as the key, ensuring a structured one-to-many relationship.
 "By merging these datasets, we unlocked valuable insights, such as tracking engagement levels by company and understanding customer interactions on an organizational level," Sean added.